casestudyguru.com

 It began to imitate Freddie Mac, creating Mortgage-Backed Securities (MBS).

-For a nice fee, Fannie Mae packaged mortgages and sold them as an MBS, passing on the interest rate risk to the buyer.
+For a nice fee, Fannie Mae packaged mortgages and sold them as an MBS, passing on the interest rate risk to the

 Banks loved them because they could sell their mortgages and use the proceeds to create more mortgages.